denoland/deno/docs/testing.md

 _To let Deno know that you want to use a pattern, wrap your filter with forward-slashes like the JavaScript syntactic sugar for a REGEX._

-This command will run any test which contains the string "hello world" in its test name for tests found within files in the `tests/` directory.

 ### Test definition filtering

 Within the tests themselves, you have two options for filtering.